-Meet our Team and Board of Directors
+Meet our Ambassadors, Board of Directors ,and Advisory Panel

 Tim Stephenson, a science teacher at Walnut Grove Secondary School in Langley, British Columbia was a recipient of the Prime Ministers Award for Teaching Excellence in 2018.

 He is an environmental champion who gets his students excited about science.
 Shaping his teaching to encourage students to engage in science 24 hours a day, he uses SnapChat, Twitter and a very popular course on astronomy to get students talking about science and connecting it to their life.